Edward “Ted” & Hilda “Pat” Jones

 Regions of Missouri: Central, St. Louis

-Categories: Educators, Leaders & Activists, Philanthropists, Women
+Categories: Educators, Historic Mizzourians, Leaders & Activists, Philanthropists, Women

 Introduction